- Start date:

 As a student you will be able to access the knowledge of our advanced specialist research units, which also have strong links with leading institutions in the US, Europe and Asia.
 These include the Centre for Advanced Studies in Finance (CASIF), the International Banking Institute (IBI) and the Credit Management Research Centre (CMRC).
 This research makes an important contribution to your learning on the MSc Financial Risk Management; you will benefit from a curriculum that is informed by the latest knowledge and critical thinking.

 You will also benefit from our strong relationships with the finance, credit and accounting professions.
 This provides a connection to the latest practitioner and policy developments, giving you a Masters degree that is relevant to the contemporary environment.

 - Course content

-The programme builds your understanding of essential topics such as corporate finance and applies financial theory to practical problems.
-You’ll study financial modelling, risk and insurance, managing portfolio risk and derivatives.
-You’ll also undertake professional skills training throughout the year to help you develop the critical skills to apply your knowledge into the workplace.
+The course builds your understanding of essential topics such as corporate finance and applies financial theory to practical problems.
+You will study financial modelling, risk and insurance, managing portfolio risk and derivatives.
+You will also undertake professional skills training throughout the year to help you develop the critical skills to apply your knowledge into the workplace.

-Beyond these core areas of study, you’ll be able to specialise in areas that suit your career plans with your choice of optional modules.
-You’ll take at least one of Behavioural Finance or Discrete Time Finance, and can choose from topics such as forensic accounting and finance, international banking and finance or information and organisation design.
+Beyond these core areas of study, you will be able to specialise in areas that suit your career plans with your choice of optional modules.

 Learning and teaching